roberttidey/GivEnergyScripts/README.md

-# GivEnergy API powershell scripts + some python
+# GivEnergy API powershell scripts and python equivalents

 For Powershell you may have to enable running powershell scripts.
 Search for a guide on how to do this.
-I have converted GE-DaysIntervalDataPoints.ps1 to a python version.
-I may do this to the others
+There are also python equivalents in the python folder.
+You may need to install the python requests module for these.
+For Windows powershell scripts the easiest way to run is to right click the script file within file explorer.
+For the python programs open a console window and run python <pythonscriptname>

-## GE-DaysDataPoints.ps1
+## GE-DaysDataPoints
 - Script to extract daily summary for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number
-- Save and run in powershell with right click
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01
 - enter number of days required
 - Creates a csv text file with fields for date,solar,import, export,consumption and final battery percentage
 - Other fields can be addded easily by extracting from JSON data object
-- Works by extractign full data for each day, parsing into data object and looking for last entry which contains today totals
+- Works by extracting full data for each day, parsing into data object and looking for last entry which contains today totals

-## GE-DaysFullDataPoints.ps1
+## GE-DaysFullDataPoints
 - Script to extract data at 5 mminute intervals for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number
-- Save and run in powershell with right click
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01
 - enter number of days required
 - Creates a csv text file with fields for time,solar,import, export,consumption and battery percentage
 - Other fields can be addded easily by extracting from JSON data object
 - Works by extracting full data for each day, parsing into data object and iterating over all records

-## GE-DaysIntervalDataPoints.ps1
+## GE-DaysIntervalDataPoints
 - Script to extract data over periods per day for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number
-- Save and run in powershell with right click
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01
 - enter number of days required
 - Creates a csv text file with fields date, periodindex,time,solar,import, export,consumption and battery percentage